joebew42/elixir_cqrs_es_example/README.md

 ## DOING

 - Create and example of how a money transfer between two bank accounts could be
+  - Introduce the concept of `Account Balance` and `Available Balance`

 ## Questions & TODOs

 - In order to reduce the concurrency exception, one solution could be to serialize the execution of commands related to the same aggregate id
+  - At the moment the TaskSupervisor is disabled
 - There is some duplicated code in the command handlers tests (e.g., `expect_never` and some aliases and imports)
 - Introduce the use of a GUID for the aggregateId
 - Could we consider to introduce an AccountRepository to hide the detail about the EventStore in the command handlers?